Abjiri/uminho-miei/README.md

 This repository contains the projects developed during my Software Engineering course, at University of Minho.

-Below is a list of the curricular units within the scope of which the assignments were developed, as well as their respective grades.
+Below is a list of the curricular units within the scope of which the assignments were developed - as well as the projects' grades.

 ## :memo: Projects